 The margin for error, however, is, decidedly small.

-Not only is the event on one of the quickest surfaces on the tour, it’s also the second of six Countdown to One championship playoff events.
+Not only is the event on one of the quickest surfaces on the tour, it’s also the fourth of six Countdown to One championship playoff events.
 Win at the Motorplex to earn a chance at glory.
 Lose at the Motorplex and hope of earning the series title starts to fade quickly.

 The 2014 event will feature highly motivated racers competing for the Texas Motorplex victory as well as a chance at the NHRA Mello Yello World Championship in Top Fuel, Funny Car, Pro Stock and Pro Stock Motorcycle.
 The top 10 drivers in each of the four categories –– as well as seven sportsman categories – will bring the world’s most competitive drag racing teams to Texas, Sept.
 18-21, 2014.
 Don’t miss the action!